EOSIO/eosjs/README.md

 // arguments to print usage.
 eos.transfer()

-// Object or positional args may be used eos.transfer({from: 'inita', to: 'initb', amount: 1}) eos.transfer('inita', 'initb', 1)
+// Object or ordered args may be used eos.transfer({from: 'inita', to: 'initb', amount: 1}) eos.transfer('inita', 'initb', 1)